RK-404/my-portfolio/readme.md

 As a user You will be able to:
 - See some basic information of the primary planets of our solar system.

+- And see the picture of that planet on the background.

+- When first load a random planet will be previewed on the page.

 - Search a specific planet by the name.

-- And see the picture of that planet on the background.

 - Navigate through all three links of **_Planets_**, **_Random Advice_** & **_About Me_**.